 Welcome to the Eastern Alliance for Safe and Sustainable Transport

-Celebrating 10 years of making road travel safer, greener and more sustainable for future generations.
+Making road travel safer, greener and more sustainable for future generations.

 What we do

 Our road safety projects focus on seven priority areas to develop sustainable transport systems and make roads safe across the region.

 The courses are available for you to access whenever you like, wherever you are.
 It’s also more affordable than similar traditional classroom style training and you can learn at a time and a pace that suits you.

 The EASST Road Safety Education Pack is a global teaching resource that provides stimulating and engaging activities to introduce road safety messages and behaviours to kids.